Clinical Trials Logo

 Clinical Trial Description

 This study will investigate naturally cycling women (n = 60) and men (n = 30).
 During the intake session (C1) energy expenditure of men and women in their EF cycle phase will be assessed by indirect calorimetry, participants will perform a training EAT task, and hormones (e.g., estradiol, progesterone, testosterone, and their precursor steroids and metabolites) will be assessed from blood samples.
 Energy expenditure will be assessed at another time point again (C2) (women with different hormonal profiles) and blood samples will be collected.
 During the neuroimaging sessions (S1, S2) both men and women will be measured, 30 women in their EF menstrual cycle phase and another 30 women in their ML phase.
 All participants will take part in the Effort Allocation Task, an effort-based decision-making task during an L-DOPA-based pharmaco-neuroimaging using functional magnetic resonance imaging (fMRI).
 To disentangle the influence of L-DOPA within a randomized double-blind design, in one session an L-DOPA-based pill (Madopar, 150mg/37.5 mg L-DOPA/ benserazide) and in another one a placebo pill will be administered.
-We will obtain sex steroids (e.g., progesterone, estrogen, testosterone) and metabolic hormones (e.g., glucose, insulin, triglyceride, ghrelin) from blood samples.
+Sex steroids (e.g., progesterone, estrogen, testosterone) and metabolic hormones (e.g., glucose, insulin, triglyceride, ghrelin) will be obtained from blood samples.
 Before and after the MR scanning a reinforcement learning task will be examined.
-Over a period of one month, a smartphone survey will be used to regularly record mood, premenstrual symptoms, and information on food cravings.
+Over one month, a smartphone survey will be used to regularly record mood, premenstrual symptoms, and information on food cravings.
 Participants will be asked to start filling out the daily survey after C1 and continue it for 30 days. ;

 Study Design